RaulArnau/PML-HAR/README.md

 dataSetNum <- dataSetNum[, completeFeatures] validationSetNum <- validationSetNum[, completeFeatures]
 ```

 This could also be done using the `nearZeroVar()` function, but in this case it was pretty clear which features would have zero variance.

 # Data partitioning

+The data set labeled with the type of exercise (classe) is split into a training and a testing dataset.
+The training set will be used to train the predictor and the testing to evaluate its out of sample accuracy.
+The following code splits the data giving a 75% to the  training set:

 ```r
 # Split training set into training and testing to build our predictor